bitdev-community/devcontainer/README.md

-# devcontainer
+# Dev Container Template
-Dev container for Bit development
+Dev container for Bit development that supports using GitHub Codespaces.